Content Creation: How to Create Great Web Content

 Content planning

 The first step in planning your piece of content is to decide what form you want it to take.
-Some ideas will be stronger if they are represented visually, and could warrant an infographic or video.
+Some ideas will be stronger if they are represented visually and could warrant an infographic or video.
 Other pieces of content may be best suited for plaintext.
 For those, a blog post, article, or eBook might be the best form.

 You can gain a lot of insight by investigating which types of content have already been created around your topic.
 For example, type your topic idea (or keyword) into Google and see what kind of content comes up on page one.
 Are there videos or other special result types?
 Do the URLs link back to infographics?
 Do images appear in the SERP?
 Knowing which types of content already exist around your topic should help inform your decision about what type of content to make.